 The Life Lab has a total of 36 lab benches:

 Are scientists allowed to share a bench?

-What comes standard with a Life Lab membership?
+What benefits and support come with a Life Lab membership?

 A Life Lab membership provides members with a range of benefits and support:

 Pagliuca Harvard Life Lab benefits:

 - Cleaning and waste removal.

 - EH&S training and compliance for all lab users.

 - Group purchasing.

 - 50 coworking spaces.